uber-research/deconstructing-lottery-tickets/README.md

 ## Codebase structure
-- `data/download_mnist.py` downloads MNIST data and splits it into train, val, and test
+- `data/download_mnist.py`, `data/download_cifar10.py` downloads MNIST/CIFAR10 data and splits it into train, val, and test, and saves them in the `data` folder as `h5` files
 - `get_weight_init.py` computes various mask criteria
 - `masked_layers.py` defines new layer classes with masking options
 - `masked_networks.py` defines new layers and networks used in training Supermasks